 Additional laundry and/or housekeeping services

 Upon request we can arrange, at the resident’s cost, the services of licensed, privately provided personal care for a resident whose needs may exceed our assisted living services, but wish to remain at La Veta Village.

 7. Will you provide transportation for residents to get to appointments and services?

 We will not provide transportation services for residents but we will work with families to notify them when a resident exhibits the need for these services.
 Transportation is a family responsibility as is involvement with medical care needs.

 8. What will it cost residents to live at La Veta Village?

-Financial contributions from individuals, community groups, and local businesses are currently covering our pre-construction expenses including architectural and administration services, building and landscaping upkeep, utilities, and marketing materials.
+Financial contributions from individuals, community groups, and local businesses are currently covering our pre-construction expenses including architectural and administration services, insurance and taxes, building and landscaping upkeep, utilities, and marketing materials.
 Once construction commences, there are several amenities we would like to offer La Veta Village residents that are not currently in our capital budget.
 For example, we need financial contributions to help with proposed plans for landscaping, a walking path, the outdoor furniture on the terrace, a children’s play area, our game room, and a self service coffee/soft drink cantina in the sunroom.
 Suggested donation levels are:

 Supporting Contributor: up to $500

 10. Can I reserve a suite at La Veta Village now?